Robust discrete complex analysis: A toolbox: Notation, assumptions and preliminaries

 Below we often use two basic notions of discrete potential theory.
-The first is the discrete {\bf harmonic measure} $\bm{{\hm\O uE}}$ of a boundary set $E\ss\pa\O$ seen from an (inner) vertex $u\in\O$.
-It can be defined as the unique function which is discrete harmonic in~$\O$ and coincides with $\1_E(\ccdot)$ on~$\pa\O$.
-At the same time, ${\hm\O uE}$ admits a simple probabilistic interpretation: it is the probability of the event that the random walk (\ref{RWtransprobaDef}) on $\Gamma$ started at $u$ firstly hits $\pa\O$ on $E$.
-The second notion is the (positive) {\bf Green's function} $\bm{G_\O(v;u)}$.
-It is the unique function which is discrete harmonic everywhere in $\O$ except at $u$, vanishes on the boundary $\pa\O$, and such that
+The first is the discrete \emph{harmonic measure} ${\hm\O uE}$ of a boundary set \mbox{$E\ss\pa\O$} seen from an (inner) vertex $u\in \O$.
+It can be defined as the unique function which is discrete harmonic in $\O$ and coincides with $\1_E(\ccdot)$ on $\pa\O$.
+At the same time, ${\hm\O uE}$ admits a simple probabilistic interpretation: it is the probability of the event that the random walk (\ref{RWtransprobaDef}) on $\Gamma$ started at $u$ first hits $\pa\O$ on $E$.
+The second notion is the (positive) \emph{Green function} $G_\O(v;u)$.
+It is the unique function which is discrete harmonic everywhere in $\O$ except at $u$, vanishes on the boundary $\pa\O$ and such that

-From the probabilistic point of view, $G_\O(v;u)$ is the expected number of visits at $u$ (divided by $\mu_u$) of the random walk (\ref{RWtransprobaDef}) started at $v$ and stopped when reaching $\pa\O$.
-Note that $G_\O$ is symmetric, i.e., $G_\O(u;v)\equiv G_\O(v;u)$ (e.g., see Remark~\ref{Rem:Z=Harm}(ii)).
-The following notation generalizes both discrete harmonic measure and Green's function. \begin{definition} Let $\O\ss\G$ be a bounded discrete domain and $x,y\in\O$.
-We denote by $\bm{{\ZRW{\O}{x}{y}}}$ the {\bf partition function of the random walk} joining $x$ and $y$ inside~$\O$.
+From the probabilistic point of view, $G_\O(v;u)$ is the expected number of visits at $u$ (divided by $\mu_u$) of random walk (\ref {RWtransprobaDef}) started at $v$ and stopped when reaching $\pa\O$.
+Note that $G_\O$ is symmetric, that is, $G_\O(u;v)\equiv G_\O(v;u)$; for example, see Remark~\ref{Rem:Z=Harm}(ii).
+The following notation generalizes both discrete harmonic measure and Green's function.

+\begin{definition} Let $\O\ss\G$ be a bounded discrete domain and $x,y\in\O$.
+We denote by ${\ZRW{\O}{x}{y}}$ the \emph{partition function of the random walk} joining $x$ and $y$ inside $\O$.
 Namely,